Kopano-dev/core-tools/kopano-rules/readme.md

 ### Known issue's
 * message-size and name-in-to are not working at the moment
-* list issues with name-in-cc and  name-in-to
+* list issues with name-in-cc, name-in-to and name-in-bcc
 * sensitivity  'normal' is not selectable in webapp
 * mark-as-read is not supported yet (should be in KC 8.7)